Traveling to the United Kingdom – COVID Guidelines

 Adaptors and Converter Plugs for Electrical Appliances

-The electrical supply in London is 240V AC and plugs have three square pins.
-An adapter plug and converter are needed for appliances with any other formats.
+The electrical supply in London and Edinburgh is 230V AC and plugs have three square pins.
+An adapter plug and converter (Type G for US to UK conversion) are needed for appliances with any other formats.
 Be sure to bring an adapter plug and converter with you.
 Most hotels have two-pronged, European-style sockets for shavers in the bathroom.

 Helpful Travel Websites